Hello Lighthouse

 Hello Lighthouse is a picture book written and illustrated by Sophie Blackall.
 The book tells the story of a lighthouse and its last keeper and was well received, winning the 2019 Caldecott Medal for its illustrations.
 Drawing inspiration from a variety of sources, Blackall worked hard on the design of the book.
-The writing and illustrations were meant to complement each other noting the change and consistency of the sea.
+The writing and illustrations were meant to complement each other, noting the change and consistency of the sea.

 Background and publication

 While at a flea market in 2013, Blackall came across a picture of a lighthouse on the northern tip of Newfoundland.
-This image stayed in Blackall's mind, though she was working on Finding Winnie at the time, and would serve as the eventual inspiration for Hello Lighthouse.
+Despite working on Finding Winnie at the time, this image stayed in Blackall's mind and would serve as the eventual inspiration for Hello Lighthouse.
 While writing the story it was important for Blackall to focus not only on the heroic deeds of the keepers, but also the ways their wives were "equally brave."
+Challenging inequalities in gender trait portrayals, Blackall depicts the male keeper as nurturing, traditionally a feminine trait.
 Blackall also drew inspiration from two of her favorite books, Ox-Cart Man and The Little House, which also depict the passage of time.
 She knew early in the process that she would alternate interior and exterior scenes.
 Blackall worked to meticulously design the book with her editor, an effort noted by reviewers.
 Writing the book in the aftermath of the 2016 US presidential election, a time that was among the "most turbulent times I’ve ever known" Blackall found it "was a great comfort to escape into my painting, to transport myself to a tiny island out at sea."

-The book was published on April 10, 2018.
+The book was published on April 10, 2018 by Little, Brown, and Company.

 Plot

 The book opens with the lines, "On the highest rock of a tiny island at the edge of the world stands a lighthouse.
 It is built to last forever."
 To this lighthouse comes a new lighthouse keeper.
 The keeper settles in to the lighthouse, which is also his home, and keeps the log.
-Through the book as the keeper maintains the log, he lives his life, including getting married, saving survivors of a shipwreck, getting sick and the birth of a child.
+Through the book as the keeper maintains the log, he lives his life, including getting married, saving survivors of a shipwreck, getting sick, and the birth of a child.
 As this is happening, the events of the ocean are also noted, accompanied by the repeated phrase "Hello! ...Hello! ....Hello!"
-At the end of the story, the lighthouse is automated and the keeper and his family move to a cottage on the mainland where they can continue to see the lighthouse, which continues to shine.
+At the end of the story, the lighthouse is automated and the keeper is not longer necessary.
+The keeper and his family move to a cottage on the mainland where they can continue to see the lighthouse, which continues to shine.